 Duchenne muscular dystrophy

-Duchenne muscular dystrophy is an inherited disorder that involves muscle weakness, which quickly gets worse.
+Duchenne muscular dystrophy is an inherited muscular disease.
+It involves muscle weakness, which quickly gets worse.

 Pseudohypertrophic muscular dystrophy; Muscular dystrophy - Duchenne type